 MUS 182 General Music Methods (4 SH).
 Study of philosophies, principles and practices related to general music instruction in elementary and secondary schools.
 Examination of contemporary approaches to teaching general music.
 Analysis of skills, concepts, and materials appropriate to elementary and secondary general music programs.
 Practice in planning and implementing elements of a comprehensive general music curriculum.
-Prerequisite: MUS 181 or permission of instructor.

 MUS 183 Choral Methods (4 SH).
 Emphasis on methods and materials for developing comprehensive musicianship through the vocal program of the public school; consideration of the child voice, the changing voice, and the adolescent voice; budgeting and administering the program; planning and preparing for public performance; repertoire for choral groups; preparation of a philosophy of music education.
-Prerequisites: MUS 181 and 182, or permission of instructor.

 MUS 184 Instrumental Methods (4 SH).
 Emphasis on methods and materials for developing comprehensive musicianship through the instrumental program of the public school; techniques for recruiting and organizing performing ensembles; scheduling, budgeting and administering the instrumental program; organizing trips, developing music and equipment inventories, dealing with parent groups and administrators, planning and preparing for public performance; repertory for beginning and advanced ensembles and soloists; preparation of a philosophy of music education; teaching techniques.
-Prerequisites: MUS 181 and 182, or permission of instructor.